vanilla/docs/README.md

 The docs can be viewed live while you edit them, which makes writing new content really easy.

-**If you've never ran this command, make sure you run `$ yarn run build` once before.
-Also note watch waits for changes.
-You'll need to make one before it runs through its tasks.**

 Simply enable editing mode: `$ yarn run edit`
 You should now have a locally accessible webserver providing the docs site at `http://127.0.0.1:8081`.
 This site should be livereload-enabled, so changes you make locally should trigger a page reload on the site.
 Now create some docs!